glennawatson/personal-website/input/posts/first-post.md

 |    - more-platform-common-code
 ```

 We take advantage of the fact that .csproj files are parsed in order.
-Firstly we add a ItemGroup which will exclude all files in the platform folder from being compiled (we will add our platforms back later).
+Firstly we add an ItemGroup which will exclude all files in the platform folder from being compiled (we will add our platforms back later).
 We use glob pattern matching to exclude all files in the Platforms folder, subfolders.

 ```xml
 <ItemGroup>